SalK91/convex_optimization/docs/convex/14_convexsets.md

 \{ x : a^\top x \le b \}.
 $$

+> Every affine set is convex, and every hyperplane is both affine and convex.

 > Halfspaces are convex; intersections of halfspaces are convex.
 Linear inequality constraints define intersections of halfspaces, and therefore give convex feasible regions.